 Last but not least, it may be a tad obvious, but add Nvidia (NASDAQ:NVDA) to your list of AR stocks to keep tabs on.

-Nvidia has already proven itself capable of handling the big visual data loads associated with virtual reality; making augmented reality even better is proving relatively easily by comparison.
+Nvidia has already proven itself capable of handling the big visual data loads associated with virtual reality; making augmented reality even better is proving relatively easy by comparison.

 One area it’s making that happen is on the automotive front.
 Like MicroVision, Nvidia is working on improving the driving experience by melding AR with artificial intelligence.